 Michael Siekman counsels clients of all sizes in the biotechnology and pharmaceutical industries on a range of intellectual property matters, including patent prosecution and portfolio strategy, licensing, post-grant proceedings, and litigation.
-His over 25 years of experience has included developing patent portfolios for several pioneering biotechnologies and leveraging those portfolios to meet his clients’ business goals.
+His over 25 years of experience has included developing patent portfolios for several pioneering biotechnologies—most recently in the area of synthetic biology—and leveraging those portfolios to meet his clients’ business goals.

 Michael has successfully run and argued several ex parte and inter partes cases before the Patent Trial and Appeal Board (PTAB), and he has coordinated several successful oppositions before the European Patent Office.
 He is also regularly involved in litigations for clients he represents—though a good part of his practice involves trying to avoid such contested matters, keeping in mind his clients’ business goals at all times.